 Hemlock and white pine, however, contain fewer BTUs than hardwood.
 At 50% boiler efficiency and 20% moisture content in the wood, a cord of hemlock and white pine can produce 18 gallons of syrup starting at 2% sugar content, or 13 gallons starting at 1.5%.
 If we pessimistically assume 30% boiler efficiency those numbers change to roughly 11 and 8 gallons.
 We’ll need somewhere between 2.5 and 6 cords of hemlock and white pine a year to support 150 taps.

-While fancy maple leaf shaped jars are pretty and attract tourists attention, locals mostly buy their syrup in pint or quart mason jars.
-Both sizes are currently selling for roughly $1 each.
+While fancy maple leaf shaped jars are pretty and attract tourists attention.
+Generally fancy bottles more than recoup their costs when sold to the tourist market, but the problem is you need to have access to tourists.
+Local Vermonters mostly buy their syrup in pint or quart mason jars, because they’re practical and reusable.
+Both jar sizes are currently selling for roughly $1 each.
 Our packaging costs would be roughly $250-300 annually.

 1. It’s a hobby that keeps you in shape and provides for recreation in a time of year that’s otherwise bleak.